The North Dakota Century Code directs the state forms management program to develop and implement standards for design.

 Upper left captions in a box format will be the design standard for State of North Dakota forms.
 See Standards for State of ND Forms.

 Upper left captions do not interfere with writing or typing space and are not hidden while the field is being completed.
-Upper left captions in the box format are to be in small type, generally 8-point size in regular face - not bold or italic.
+Upper left captions in the box format are to be 8-point size or larger in regular font - not bold or italic.
 The captions will be in upper and lower case letters to conserve space, look neater, and be easier to read.
 When the form is completed, upper left captions will become secondary to the filled-in data.

 Valuable paper space is consumed by captions either on or beneath the lines where data are to be entered, and neither result in a form that can be efficiently completed.
 Upper left captions make it possible to design a form with a minimum of tab stops, which is a measure of efficiency and cost-savings for forms that are typed, filled in by hand, or completed electronically.